 She not only found the perfect shade of olive green which I requested, she also paired it with wine red and made a reversible apron for me.
 She even monogrammed my name on it.
 It is such an honour to wear the apron when I work in my atelier.

 Refurbishing the Scroll

 I love playing my violin.
 I had been looking for a violin scroll shaped hook and found one recently.
 The original finish on it was abysmal.
 While my husband sanded and painted it, I worked on staining the wood with my homemade black walnut stain.
 Now it is ready for me to hang this beautiful apron when I leave the atelier at the end of my workday.

 My Play List

 With the apron and my favourite music on, I get lost in the little world that is my atelier for hours on end, playing and experimenting.
-Thanks to Linda’s To-Do Tuesday link-up and my little play-list, I have been making good progress.
+I have been making good progress.
 Too many to share in one post, so I will write about them incrementally.

 I am hand binding all of my store-bought sketchbooks, then I will add some designs on them.
 So much nicer than the commercial spiral bound or black vinyl bound books.

 One thing you probably would not guess about me is that I play video games and I often listen to video game music while I work.
 In recent days, playing one of the games inspired me to learn Japanese.
 I have always had an interest in linguistics.
 After learning a couple of modern languages and Latin, I wanted to learn something completely different.
 Japanese is quite difficult, but it also has been fun so far.

 While I am studying the language of a distant land, the Girl and Her Cat continue with their adventures of visiting the northern lands and collecting stories.
 This set of of paintings is possibly my most favourite in this book.
 I mixed inspirations from my own travels and mythology, and created new stories.